Porky's Revenge!

 Porky's Revenge! is a 1985 sex comedy film and the third and final film of the original Porky's film series.
 It was directed by James Komack.
+The film stars Dan Monahan, Wyatt Knight, Tony Ganios, Mark Herrier, Kaki Hunter, Scott Colomby, Nancy Parsons and Chuck Mitchell.

+Despite being the weakest Porky's film in terms of critical reception, it was a moderate box office success, grossing $20 million on a budget of $7 million.

 Plot

 During the semi-final basketball game, the cheerleaders promise the team an orgy if they win.
 The boys do so.
-After the game, they are led to one of the girls' homes, and everyone strips down to their underwear and jumps in a swimming pool.
+After the game, they are led to Connie's, one of the cheerleaders, house, and everyone strips down to their underwear and jumps in a swimming pool.
 In it, the girls throw their underwear out.
 The boys do likewise, and swim toward the girls.
 Soon, but too late, they realize the girls are clothed after all and wind up parading nude before the clothed girls and their parents.

-Porky now owns a riverboat with a casino and strip club.
-According to Brian, he is extorting money from Coach Goodenough because he has a gambling debt.
-The gang decide to go to the boat to take pictures of the illegal casino to give to the D.A.
-During this time, Meat runs into Porky's sex-crazed daughter, Blossom, who forces herself on him.
+Porky Mitchell now owns a riverboat with a casino and strip club.
+According to Brian Schwartz, he is extorting money from Coach Goodenough because he has a gambling debt.
+The gang decide to go to the boat to take pictures of the illegal casino to give to the district attorney.
+During this time, Meat Tuperello runs into Porky's sex-crazed daughter, Blossom, who forces herself on him.
 The boys' plan fails because Porky catches them in the act and is about to kill them.
 But when they mention the State Championship game, he realizes that they could help him out by throwing the game so he can bet against them.

 Later at school, Meat is unable to dissect a frog in science class.
 Fearing he could become academically ineligible to play in the championship game, the gang goes to Miss Webster's apartment to get a copy of the final exam.
 They discover her and Mr. Dobish, the school's guidance counselor, having rather kinky extramarital relations.